Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Correlating multistability and learning

 \section{Correlating multistability and learning}

-This section aims at showing the correlation that exists between multistability properties of RNNs and their ability to learn long-term dependencies.
+This section aims at showing the correlation that exists between multistability properties of RNNs and their ability to learn long time dependencies.
 To this end, in \autoref{sec:variability_amongst_attractors} we first introduce the \vaa{}, a measure of the number of basins of attraction that are spanned by a set of states.
-In \autoref{sec:estimating_vaa}, we show how to estimate the multistability of an RNN using \vaa{} by computing the number of reachable attractors for a batch of input sequences.
+In \autoref{sec:estimating_vaa}, we show how to estimate the multistability of an RNN using \vaa{} by estimating the number of reachable attractors for a set of states resulting from the input sequences.
 We then carry out a number of experiments in \autoref{sec:vaa_experiments} to show the correlation between multistability and learning with different types of RNN on the benchmarks previously introduced.